 Neon Tetras have been an integral part of planted aquariums for decades.
 Their splash of red and blue against dense green backdrops has been a popular contrast in the aquascaping hobby for decades.

 Some people choose to focus on their fish, others on their plants, but with a fish like the neon tetra, both can be addressed.
-The fish perfectly complement the plants while the plants make their color absolutely pop!
+The fish perfectly complement the plants and the plants help their blue strip stand out.

 Blackwater Biotope Tanks and Neon Tetras